marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/description.rst

 for a particular option does not mention a source language, you can use that option with all supported languages.

-.. index:: cross compiling

-.. index:: specifying machine version

-.. index:: specifying compiler version and target machine

-.. index:: compiler version, specifying
+.. index:: cross compiling, specifying machine version, specifying compiler version and target machine, compiler version, specifying, target machine, specifying

-.. index:: target machine, specifying

 The usual way to run GCC is to run the executable called :samp:`gcc`, or :samp:`{machine}-gcc` when cross-compiling, or